-NZ Citizen/Permanent Residents: Complete this Application Form and email along with ID, Level 3 qualification documentation and relevant work experience documentation to: email@example.com
+NZ Citizen/Permanent Residents: Complete this Application Form and email along with supporting documentation to: firstname.lastname@example.org

-Work visa holders: Complete this Application Form and email along with ID, current visa copy, English proficiency results, academic transcripts and copy of employment contract to: firstname.lastname@example.org
+Work visa holders: Complete this Application Form and email along with supporting documentation to: email@example.com

 Click on this link to download the Student Handbook 2021

 Domestic Students - New Zealand Citizens or Permanent Residents

 - A minimum of 18 years of age.